Skip to main content

 Cyclopean: The Great Abyss Game Cover

-Cyclopean: The Great Abyss is a single player role playing game with a horror theme.
+Cyclopean: The Great Abyss is a single player tactical role playing game with horror, fantasy and dark fantasy themes.
 It was developed by Schmidt Workshops and was released on July 17, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

 Skip User Reviews